 - Thermal Effects - Thermal effects can include temperatures created by the design's environment, but also can be produced by the design itself.
 Some products require thermal analysis to ensure that the heat is managed appropriately.

-- Human Factors - When engineers consider human factors they must account for intended and unintended effects that the product may have on the end user.
+- Human Factors - When engineers consider human factors they must account for intended and unintended effects that the product may have on the end-user.
 Great products are easy to use, ergonomic, intuitive, and safe.

 - EMI/EMC - Mechanical engineers create designs that account for electromagnetic interference (EMI) and electromagnetic compatibility (EMC).
 Designs that do not account for this can produce harmful electromagnetic noise or experience problems caused by noise from other electronic devices.
-Electronic designs must comply with Federal Communications Commission (FCC), conformité européenne CE, Industry Canada, and/or other regulations that dictate the amount of noise they can produce and how resistant they must be to other electromagnetic noise.
+Electronic designs must comply with the Federal Communications Commission (FCC), conformité européenne CE, Industry Canada, and/or other regulations that dictate the amount of noise they can produce and how resistant they must be to other electromagnetic noise.
 This is called electromagnetic conformity (EMC).
 Mechanical engineers design measures that help designs conform to regulations.
 VPI also has certification and testing capabilities for EMI and EMC.
 To learn more, visit our Laboratories page.